hussamfyi/hussamfyi.github.io/now.md

 Currently, I am:

 * Consulting pre-seed to Series A fintech startups on product growth
-* Developing my product design skills: UI/UX via [ShiftNudge](https://shiftnudge.com/), SwiftUI and Spline for 3D
+* Studying product design via [ShiftNudge](https://shiftnudge.com/), and learning SwiftUI and Spline for 3D
 * Writing on [blog](https://hussam.substack.com/) as part of [Write of Passage](https://writeofpassage.school/)'s 11th Cohort

 <hr>